 Sesame oil: Got to have it.

 Honey or plum syrup.
-In the original version I used honey.
+In the original version, I used honey.
 But now I prefer to use plum syrup.
-If your vegan use a syrup type sweetener that you like.
+If your vegan uses a syrup-type sweetener that you like.

 Preheat your oven to 425 F or 218 C